 Academic All-Star — Emree Larson

-TWIN FALLS, Idaho (KMVT/KSVT) — This week’s Academic All Star is Emree Larson from Oakley High School.
+TWIN FALLS, Idaho (KMVT/KSVT) — This week’s Academic All Star is AnnMarie Sandridge from Jerome High School.

-Emree maintains a 4.0 GPA, scored a 25 on her ACT and was a Gold Academic Scholar for 4 years.
-She had the Top poetry recitation in school for “Poetry Out Loud.”
+AnnMarie maintains a 4.0 GPA, scored a 1100 on her SAT, and is a member of the National Honor Society.
+She is enrolled in or has completed multiple Dual Credit courses and is set to graduate high school early.

-She composed an essay on inequality of charter schools in high school athletics.
-She is also the founder of Grandma Peg’s Color Run and Art Auction for cancer.
-Emree raised money for Pennies by the Inch with St Luke’s Hospital.
-She sang and wrote cards to Park View Care Center.
-She also volunteers her time entertaining young children and participating in clean ups at the festival of trees.

-Emree was voted top photographer in yearbook and won state twice with her X-country Team.
-She won 2nd place in the FFA prepared public speaker and won state in the soils prepared speaking category.
-She argued an appellate case at Youth in Government.
-Other awards include Best in class 4H oil painting, reserve champion sheep showman, and top cassia county story award.
+She volunteers at the community food drive for Mary and Martha Pantry and the Catholic Soup Kitchen.
+She was a fundraising volunteer for Make-A-Wish, Orange for Anna, Miracle Minute and Buddy Walk for down syndrome.

-Her favorite subject is English, and she plans to attend BYU-Idaho to study Home Design.
+Her favorite subjects are English and History, and she plans to study Sports Marketing at Brigham Young University.

 Copyright 2020 KMVT/KSVT.
 All rights reserved.